Scalingo/link/plugin/webhook/README.md

 ```

 - `url` is required and must use `http` or `https`.
+- `resource_id` is required and identifies the external resource tied to the webhook.
+- `secret` is required, stored encrypted, and used to sign webhook requests.
 - `headers` is optional and contains extra headers injected in the request.

 ## Request payload